Here is a list of major ushin projects envisioned and tested; offline and online.

 Original concept and big picture

 Originally the ushin network presented with a possibility of privacy within one’s own self-managed digital medical home.
+This would have been stored locally or on a privately accessed VPS or other remote repository mananged by the user or medical advocate.
 Features were envisioned to share only what we wanted to share only with people with whom we’d want to share our personal info.
+In so doing there would be the growth of an evolving health-related database for information and connection among professionals, and the public – anyone, including payors, educators, device and pharmaceutical providers, regulators and decision makers.

 People would strip their own identifiers and share generalized data with relevant factors to co-create a useful knowledge base for the benefit of everyone.
 A structure was conceived involving levels of groups chosen by people and other groups to curate and scrub personal data for anonymized statistics.
 New distributed federating technologies could potentially coordinate data and maximize privacy and stability.